 – “To the Above of course.
 They would want to talk to you.”.

-– “Why, the people from the future, of course.” – said Thomas throwing a half-smile, half grim at Patrick.
+– “The people from the future, of course.” – replayed Johns throwing a half-smile, half grim at Patrick.